furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

 ---

 Stuart was cleaning his teeth.
 He liked to start at the back on the right at the top and work round the whole top row before starting on the bottom.
 He knew that it was important to be methodical.
-As he spat into the sink and looked up again at the face of the man in the mirror, he realised that everything was the same as it had been on the first day.
+As he spat into the sink and looked up again at the face of the man in the mirror, he realised that everything was the same as it had been on that first day.

 Everything was just the same and everything was different.

-  Outside the last stragglers from the mob of hooligan gusts banged against the fences and scattered rubbish across the street.
+Outside, the last stragglers from the mob of hooligan gusts banged against the fences and scattered rubbish across the street.
 That was the same.
 He rinsed his toothbrush and dropped it back into the mug.
 There were two toothbrushes in the mug now.
 That was different.

 The fish sat in its bottle on the little shelf above the sink studying its own reflection carefully in the toothpaste-flecked mirror as if looking for the first signs of aging.

 Stuart didn't know how long goldfish lived for, but he knew that it was at least a year.

-<div class="section">&#x2022;</div>
+<div class="section">○</div>

   He had been brushing his teeth as usual.
 It was just before eight o'clock.
 He knew what time it was because he could hear the weather report on the TV news.